Activeyixiao/topic-specific-vector/README.md

 ## Apply LDA on wiki-dump:
 - In this step we apply LDA (Latent Dirichlet allocation) on wiki-dump and get k-topic mixed distributions.
 - Follow the instruction on this tortual (https://radimrehurek.com/gensim/wiki.html) and get required files (tf-idf and something else) for wikidump:
-- run LDA on the output documents: `python3 LDA_model.py` (This command generate a json file maps each wiki-tilte to its topic distributions)
+- run LDA on the output documents: `python3 LDA_model.py -k -alpha -wordids -tfidf -bow -workers -build_dir` (This command generate a json file maps each wiki-tilte to its topic distributions)
 - you can also skip this section and directly download the wiki-topic-distribution in our experiment setting (k=25): https://cf-my.sharepoint.com/:u:/g/personal/wangy306_cardiff_ac_uk/EQGaudFrhFdFllXBh180TEUBS_eXrGLapKex4o3sv98zog?e=kDGVKg

 ## Sentence sampling: